Physician Scientist Training Programs

 - Clinical Investigator Program (CIP): diploma program for postgraduate medical students to engage in research training at the level of a MSc, PhD degree or postdoctoral fellowship

-Integrated Physician Scientist Training Pathway
+Integrated Physician in Scientist Training Pathway

-The Faculty of Medicine is creating a competency-based, flexible, and customizable Integrated Physician Scientist Training Pathway (IPSTP), building on the strengths of our existing physician scientist training programs.
+The Temerty Faculty of Medicine is creating a competency-based, flexible, and customizable Integrated Physician Scientist Training Pathway (IPSTP), building on the strengths of our existing physician scientist training programs.

 The pathway provides opportunities for medical students to pursue research at various points in their clinical training.
 Recognizing that students have diverse research needs, the IPSTP aims to provide flexible ‘on ramps’ to research education along the continuum of the MD and Post MD Programs.

 Recent IPSTP innovations that have been implemented include:

 Dual Status in the MD Program and School of Graduate Studies

 To accommodate trainees in the MD/PhD Program who wish to take graduate courses, medical students now have dual status within the MD Program and the School of Graduate Studies (SGS) beginning from the start of their combined program.
 Simultaneous Entry allows for an introductory period of graduate studies and research experience before a trainee begins full-time PhD studies, enhances integration of clinical medicine and research, and potentially shortens the length of the MD/PhD Program.